KarthikMahalingam8881/karthikmahalingam8881.github.io/README.md

   - Presented actionable insights from data analysis to stakeholders using data visualization tools like Tableau, **enhancing data driven decision-making efficiency by 25%** and aligning solutions with organizational objectives
   - Conducted performance validation on APIs leveraging Java, Selenium, and SQL, ensuring functionality and performance through Agile methodology and cross-functional collaboration
   - Spearheaded automation testing for various websites, **reducing testing time by 85% and identifying 35% more defects**, showcasing efficiency and innovation
-  - Mentored associates in SQL and Java, **enhancing team productivity by 20%** through collaboration and technical training
+  - Mentored associates in SQL and Python, **enhancing team productivity by 20%** through collaboration and technical training